Klaurx/Russian_SCADA_ASTUE-RTU-custom_protocol-dump/docs/protocol.md

 ### Physical Layer

 Serial port on a QNX /dev/serN device.
-The default port is /dev/ser7 in the active deployment configuration, or /dev/ser9 in the project configuration.
+The default port is /dev/ser7 in the active deployment configuration (progr/start.ini), or /dev/ser9 in the project configuration.
+The baud rate is 115200 in both configurations.
-The global ds:0x804eac0 holds the port path string.
-The baud rate is read from the global Speed at ds:0x804eec4 and applied via cfsetispeed and cfsetospeed.
 The port file descriptor is stored at cusotm object offset +0x4e18.

 The termios configuration applied by InitPort() is confirmed from disassembly at 0x804c9ae: